do-m-en/entt/README.md

 ```

 In order to register an instance of a class to a dispatcher, its type must
-expose one or more member functions of which the return types are `void` and the
+expose one or more member functions the arguments of which are such that
-argument lists are `const E &`, for each type of event `E`.<br/>
+`const E &` can be converted to them for each type of event `E`, no matter what
+the return value is.<br/>
 To ease the development, member functions that are named `receive` are
 automatically detected and have not to be explicitly specified when registered.
 In all the other cases, the name of the member function aimed to receive the